MatteoJoliveau/stories/content/series/saltborne/_index.md

 {{< ironsworn/action-roll challenge_1=7 challenge_2=4 action=4 stat=2 />}}

-The series is written entirely from the character's point of view, like you're reading her journal.
+The series is written entirely from the character's point of view.
 Whenever I (the player) want to chime in and comment on stuff, you'll see a box like this.

 > Hi!
 Matt's speaking here :D